deeper-blue/sdp-robot/doc/interface_low_level.md

 - Internal position is set to preconfigured edge position.
 - Expected error is set to zero.

+### `centre()`
+Moves the platform into the centre of the top rail.
+Serves to even the load on the arch motors.

+**Assumptions**:

+- *None*

+**Effects**:

+- The physical platform moves to the middle of the top rail.
+- Internal position is updated by the actual distance moved, with the result being "sufficiently close" to the centre of the top rail.
+- Expected error is incremented by a factor of the actual distance moved.

 ## Grabber
 Public state: